Our expeditionary walking camp takes us back to our safari roots - light-touch travel in the most exceptional wilderness areas in Tanzania.

 About the area

 10,000 square miles of the greatest wildlife spectacle and this is your chance to walk amongst it all.
-We've always had a particular attraction to this kind of wild - spectacular, untouched areas of the vast national Park.
+We've always had a particular attraction to this kind of wild - spectacular, untouched areas of the vast national park.
 At this time of year the southern end of the Serengeti comes alive as the migration gear up for calving season on the endless green plains.
 This area of the Serengeti from November and into the new year, has long been one of our favourite stomping grounds.

 Serengeti National Park